simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

 ## Security
 - Network Security Groups
-    - Series of rule that allow inbound or outbound traffic
+    - Series of rule that allow (filter) inbound or outbound traffic
+    - Both Inbound and Outbound rules
+    - Prioritised rules
     - e.g. block all traffic except on a particular IP range
     - Enabled at a subnet level
 - Application Security Groups
     - Can apply resource based rules (e.g. All VMs, all SQL Servers etc.)
+    - Reuse server level security across many VMs (port/IP filtering)
 - User Defined Routes
     - Specify an exact path that some traffic needs to travel over your network
     - e.g. force all internet traffic via a firewall device, or for to ensure all outbound traffic goes via a corporate network before going out to the internet
 - Azure Firewall
     - Analyse traffic being directed to it, and either reject or allow it based on a pattern
+    - Built in HA
+    - Firewall as a Service
     - Web Application Firewall
         - Can recognise patterns at http level, look for common attack signature such as XSS, SQL injection and reject, otherwise load balance
 - Azure DDoS Protection